RLC Analyzer

 Why This Exists

-Most educational simulators hide numerical integration and obscure state-space structure.
+Many educational simulators hide numerical integration and obscure state-space structure.
 This project exposes the true dynamic variables and keeps the modeling auditable.
+It is intended to behave more like a transparent analytical instrument than a black-box teaching toy.

 Future Directions